hervenivon/awesome-discoveries/README.md

 * [China’s top AI scientist drives development of ethical guidelines](https://www.scmp.com/news/china/science/article/2181573/chinas-top-ai-scientist-drives-development-ethical-guidelines) - Yes it is time for the world to align itself on where it wants to go
 * [Thinking inside the box: using and controlling an Oracle AI](https://link.springer.com/article/10.1007/s11023-012-9282-2) - Controlling AI has been a problem for a while even before the rise of deep learning.
 In this paper, you'll discover that a particular topic can raise a lot of questions, even if it seems simple at first: here controlling an Oracle AI that doesn't act in the world except by answering questions.
 * [Google is trying to remove gender bias from its translation services](https://www.fastcompany.com/90278118/google-is-trying-to-remove-gender-bias-from-its-translation-services) - Gender bias is one of the problem in engineering, mostly only male all around.
 It is so easy to implement those bias and transmit them to the machine.
-* [GPT-2 blog post announcement](https://www.cs.mcgill.ca/~jpineau/ReproducibilityChecklist.pdf) - OpenAI released a blog post along their paper [Language Models are Unsupervised Multitask Learners](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) explaining why they won't share reproducibility parameters (regarding data and hyperparameters notably).
+* [GPT-2 blog post announcement](https://openai.com/blog/better-language-models/) - OpenAI released a blog post along their paper [Language Models are Unsupervised Multitask Learners](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) explaining why they won't share reproducibility parameters (regarding data and hyperparameters notably).
 The GPT-2 performances are unbelievable and in the absence of clear ethics in the artificial intelligence field I can't agree more at that time.
 Nevertheless, I'm utterly frustrated.
 We need to do something about the social implications of artificial intelligence.
-In the [OpenAI’s GPT-2: the model, the hype, and the controversy](https://towardsdatascience.com/openais-gpt-2-the-model-the-hype-and-the-controversy-1109f4bfd5e8) blog post, the idea of a ‘safety checklist’ (similarly to the recent ‘[reproducibility checklist](https://www.cs.mcgill.ca/~jpineau/ReproducibilityChecklist.pdf)’) arises.
+In the [OpenAI’s GPT-2: the model, the hype, and the controversy](https://towardsdatascience.com/openais-gpt-2-the-model-the-hype-and-the-controversy-1109f4bfd5e8) blog post, the idea of a ‘safety checklist’; similarly to the recent ‘[reproducibility checklist](https://www.cs.mcgill.ca/~jpineau/ReproducibilityChecklist.pdf)’ arises.
 Why not?!
 * [AI Safety Needs Social Scientists](https://distill.pub/2019/safety-needs-social-scientists/) - An extensive explanation towards the Social Scientists requirement explanation.

 #### Sagemaker

 [`sagemaker`](https://docs.aws.amazon.com/sagemaker/latest/dg/whatis.html) is quickly becoming a state of the art for machine learning project.
 It assembles under this sole name a lot of capabilities that would accelerate and standardize any launching project involving machine learning of any sort.
-From [collaboration](https://aws.amazon.com/blogs/machine-learning/amazon-sagemaker-notebooks-now-support-git-integration-for-increased-persistence-collaboration-and-reproducibility/) to [continuous deployment of model](https://aws.amazon.com/blogs/machine-learning/automated-and-continuous-deployment-of-amazon-sagemaker-models-with-aws-step-functions/), through [ground truth generation](https://aws.amazon.com/blogs/aws/amazon-sagemaker-ground-truth-build-highly-accurate-datasets-and-reduce-labeling-costs-by-up-to-70/) `sagemaker` provides all necessary tools for most of the use cases.
+From [collaboration](https://aws.amazon.com/blogs/machine-learning/amazon-sagemaker-notebooks-now-support-git-integration-for-increased-persistence-collaboration-and-reproducibility) to [continuous deployment of model](https://aws.amazon.com/blogs/machine-learning/automated-and-continuous-deployment-of-amazon-sagemaker-models-with-aws-step-functions), through [ground truth generation](https://aws.amazon.com/blogs/aws/amazon-sagemaker-ground-truth-build-highly-accurate-datasets-and-reduce-labeling-costs-by-up-to-70) `sagemaker` provides all necessary tools for most of the use cases.

 The initial version of `sagemaker` has been released on [Nov 29, 2017](https://aws.amazon.com/about-aws/whats-new/2017/11/introducing-amazon-sagemaker/).
 As we were working on machine learning projects applied to production in early 2016, we needed to figured out by ourselves and our small team how to build, train and deploy our custom models.
 Spending a consequent amount of time in setting the instances, installing latest version - available at that time - of `cuda` and `tensorflow` and connecting the dots in the process.

 If I would start something new today, `sagemaker` would be my primary target as a CTO, helping my future team to focus on the value added, not the infrastructure and process on which everyone - starting with AWS - is working on.

-A `sagemaker` workflow for continuous deployment (© [AWS](https://aws.amazon.com/blogs/machine-learning/automated-and-continuous-deployment-of-amazon-sagemaker-models-with-aws-step-functions/)):
+A `sagemaker` workflow for continuous deployment © [AWS](https://aws.amazon.com/blogs/machine-learning/automated-and-continuous-deployment-of-amazon-sagemaker-models-with-aws-step-functions):

 <img src="./resources/machine-learning/sagemaker/sagemaker-continuous-deployment.gif" height="400" alt="Sagemaker Continuous deployment - © https://aws.amazon.com/blogs/machine-learning/automated-and-continuous-deployment-of-amazon-sagemaker-models-with-aws-step-functions/">